 - Care and attention of your loved one – £540

-Provision of modern mortuary facilities, a private chapel of rest for visiting and personnel who dutifully care and prepare your loved one.
+Provision of modern mortuary facilities, a private reflection room for visiting and personnel who dutifully care and prepare your loved one.

 - Embalming – £95

 - Reception into church or home – from £170

 - Limousines – £195

 - Newspaper notices – Price on application

 - Funeral music (soloist, bagpiper, bugler, etc) – Price on application